Gum-Joe/jakhu-runner/README.md

 Then, to get started, run `bin/bossrun start`

-# Using out Vagrant box
+# Using our Vagrant box
   * `vagrant up && vagrant ssh`

 Then, in the vagrant shell: